bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 NVK: 01:23:16

 I'm just saying, like, if anything, it would just be fun to watch.
-I'm going to buy a lot of popcorn, you know, like that, that would be an absolute fantastic events to happen in my lifetime.
+I'm going to buy a lot of popcorn, you know, like that, that would be an absolutely fantastic event to happen in my lifetime.

 Sjors Provoost: 01:23:27

-Yeah.
-But I think that the question you want to, I think one question that's important to ask is, you know, is there some sort of future where you're worried about some specific change to Bitcoin that is very bad for the users, but somehow not bad for the miners and where you would have the miners push it through?
+Yeah, But I think that the question you want to, I think one question that's important to ask is, you know, is there some sort of future where you're worried about some specific change to Bitcoin that is very bad for the users, but somehow not bad for the miners and where you would have the miners push it through?

 NVK: 01:23:45